asifbacchus/ABSolutions.ImageToBase64/Documentation/topics/Library_Quickstart.md

 ## Calling the library

-The library only has one public method: `GetImageAsBase64Async()`.
+The library only has one public method: `GetImageAsBase64Async`.
 This method takes a `string` parameter that represents the filename or relative path from the `UpstreamImageAssetBaseUri` to the image you want to convert to a Base64 string.
-The method returns a `Task<string>`.
+The method returns a `Task<Base64Result>`.

 To use the library, inject `IBase64Converter` into your class and call the method.
 Here is a trivial example: